jennylihan/jennylihan.github.io/_posts/2019-06-20-Graduation.md

 * qualitative research answers questions quantitative research cannot touch.
 * validity may be unattainable
 * fitt's law and the apple dock
+* constructionism is a learning theory. we don't have much more besides theories.